jmm9683/GenZ_ManagementSim/redfish_emulator/Redfish_Emulator_Docker/Redfish-Interface-Emulator/README.md

 	python emulator.py

+For multiple instantiations of the emulator with different files, edit the emulator_multiple.py file.
+The file has instructions in there of how to run.
+When configured to your liking, start emulator_multiple.

+	python emulator_multiple.py

 ### Cloud Foundry

 Edit the emulator_config.json file and set **"MODE": "Cloud"**, then push the emulator to the foundry.